wolfSSL/documentation/wolfSSL/src/chapter02.md

 ##### TFM_SMALL_MONT_SET

-Speed optimization for montgomery reduction of smaller numbers on Intel archetectures.
+Speed optimization for montgomery reduction of smaller numbers on Intel architectures.
 Includes implementations of 1-16 word Montgomery reduction.
 Useful for improving the performance of ECC operations.

 #### Proprietary Single Precision (SP) Math Support